John Di Domenico: Career

 He began his acting career in the late 1980s in Philadelphia.
 He first joined SKITZOID Comedy Troupe and started performing and touring nationally with the company.
 He became the head writer and artistic director.
 In September 1989 Di Domenico auditioned for and landed the role of Joey Vitale in the hit off-Broadway interactive improvisational show "Tony n' Tina's Wedding."
 While working in New York John became a member of Some Assembly Required, one of the city's finest improvisation companies.

 Di Domenico has portrayed Donald Trump many times on Conan, Fox News Redeye and the Netflix original series Chelsea.
 Di Domenico won ABC's The View's "Best Donald Trump" competition.
 John's non-Trump appearances include the CBS series True Detective, "Labor Day" for PBS, and the hit HBO series, The Sopranos, where he played Howie Reinstein.

 In 2016 during Trump's candidacy for President of the United States, Di Domenico's celebrity surged with media appearances and coverage with news media outlets worldwide all over the globe.
-In 2017, Di Domenico's accolades continued when he was nominated for an Emmy Award for a commercial work in which he utilized six different characters, including Dr. Evil and his highly-praised Austin Powers, for a television commercial in the Boston market.

 During his career, he has impersonated celebrities including Dr. Phil, Guy Fieri, Jay Leno and Mike Myers.